rjam13/Make-My-Day/README.md

 **docker-compose up**

 # Docker Setup with Windows
-Proceed to website and install Docker for Windows
+Proceed to website and install Docker for Windows: https://docs.docker.com/get-docker/

-Go to windows feature on your computer and enable Hyper-V and Containers
+Go to Windows Features on your computer and enable Hyper-V and Containers

 If a message stating WSL 2 installation is incomplete pops up, go to this link https://aka.ms/wsl2kernel and download the latest package.